will2055/AS6212-Temperature-Sensor-Breakout/README.md

 # AS6212-Temperature-Sensor-Breakout
-Hardware and Software repository for the AMS AS6212 Temperature Sensor
+Hardware repository for the AMS AS6212 Temperature Sensor

 ### AMS AS6212 Temperature Sensor